Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Setup of JKO flow model and assumptions

 In the implementation of the JKO scheme in a flow network, the learning of the $N$ Residual Blocks is conducted progressively for $n=1,\cdots, N$ by minimizing a training objective per step \cite{xu2022jko}.
-We emphasize that, unlike normalization flow, this optimization/training procedure is done stage-wise, similar to diffusion models.
+We emphasize that, unlike other normalizing flow models, which are trained end-to-end, the training procedure here is done step-wise and progressively over the $N$ Residual Blocks.

 Once $T_{n+1}$ is learned, it pushes from $p_n$ to $p_{n+1}$, i.e.,